Japan Govt to End Coronavirus Emergency Sun.

 - Русский

-Tokyo, March 17 (Jiji Press)--The Japanese government has decided on a plan to lift its second coronavirus state of emergency, in place for the Tokyo metropolitan area, without extending it beyond the scheduled expiration on Sunday, senior government officials said Wednesday.
+Tokyo, March 17 (Jiji Press)--Japan plans to lift its second coronavirus state of emergency, which covers the Tokyo metropolitan area, by not extending it beyond the scheduled expiration Sunday, Prime Minister Yoshihide Suga said Wednesday.

-The government will make an official decision on the matter after holding meetings of its COVID-19 advisory panel of experts and its coronavirus response headquarters on Thursday.
+"We're poised to lift the emergency," Suga told reporters after a meeting with relevant ministers.

-Even though new infection cases in Tokyo and elsewhere have stopped decreasing and started increasing slightly, the government judged that the coronavirus situation in the country as a whole is now calm, according to the officials.
+As a reason for the termination, Suga cited improvements in the coronavirus situation, such as decreases in new infection cases and hospital bed occupancy rates.

 [Copyright The Jiji Press, Ltd.]